wilsonpage/fastdom/README.md

 ## How it works

 FastDom works as a regulatory layer between your app/library and the DOM.
-By batching DOM access we **avoid unnecessary document reflows** and dramatically **speed up layout perfomance**.
+By batching DOM access we **avoid unnecessary document reflows** and dramatically **speed up layout performance**.

 Each measure/mutate job is added to a corresponding measure/mutate queue.
 The queues are emptied (reads, then writes) at the turn of the next frame using [`window.requestAnimationFrame`](https://developer.mozilla.org/en-US/docs/Web/API/window.requestAnimationFrame).